 Employers rank strong problem-solving skills at the top of their list of desired traits in workers.
 In our ever-changing world, students need to be able to apply knowledge in creative and constructive ways.
 They need to learn from others and from their own experiences and apply critical thinking to solve problems.
 Teach students critical thinking and problem-solving with these classroom activities.

 Whether it’s keeping track of lessons and assignments or managing duties and deadlines at work, students must demonstrate strong organizational skills.
 Here are a few fun ways to help students learn to set routines and stay organized.

 The ability to clearly communicate is essential to students’ success throughout their lives.
 Communication depends on listening, emotional regulation, and critical thinking.
 SEL helps students develop the skills needed to be effective communicators.
 When talking about elements of effective communication with students, share this powerful TED Talk on how to speak so that people listen.

 Earning a college degree or completing a post-secondary program is a big commitment.
 It’s important to teach students how to set goals and create a plan to achieve those goals.
 This way, they will have experience working toward a goal and will be more likely to stay on-course in college and in the workplace.
 Encourage students to think about their futures and set achievable goals with these tips.

 Schools and educators can better prepare their students for life after high school by teaching the social-emotional skills that students need in order to thrive in post-secondary and workplace settings.
 Implementing SEL strategies now will lay the groundwork for long-term success.

 Ready to learn more?
-Read our whitepaper, SEL and College and Career Readiness: A Pathway to a Lifetime of Success.
-Or contact our SEL experts to learn how to help students become college- and career-ready with SEL.
+Download our whitepaper, SEL and College and Career Readiness: A Pathway to a Lifetime of Success, by filling out the form below.